jaysongiroux/MDServe/README.md

 ## Quick Start

 1. Clone the repository or download the binary
-2. Create your content in the `/content` directory as Markdown files
+2. Create your content in the `/content` directory as Markdown files (or configure git remote content in `/config/config.yaml`)
 3. Configure your site in `/config/site-config.yaml`
 4. Run the server:
    ```bash